groman00/romanwebnet-gatsby/src/pages/cocktails/tjs-marg.md

 - Casamigos Tequila
 - Ice
-- Trader Joes Jalepeno Limeade
+- Trader Joe's Jalapeno Limeade

 ## Directions

 ### Step 1

-Put ice and tequila in cup
+Put ice and 2 shots of tequila in cup

 ### Step 2

-Put limade in cup
+Fill the rest of the cup with limeade

 ### Step 3